maksym-didyk/test-newsapi_itg/README.md

 ## Additional Features

-- Pagination for browsing additional news articles
+- Pagination with URL Search Params for browsing additional news articles

+Due to the limitations imposed by the free API license, all pages of the pagination feature may display the same news articles.

+Here's a screenshot of the API's free license: [API Limitation Screenshot](https://prnt.sc/tyQGAW-E-K--)

 ## Here is [DEMO LINK](https://maksym-didyk.github.io/test-newsapi_itg/)